JumpstartLab/spree-training/README.md

 * Bundler with paths and git repositories
 * Engines vs Plain Old Gems

-## Creating a Review System
+## Creating a Theme System

 The first spree extension that we created added very little to the current experience.
-We relied on the existing infrastructure and database with very few changes.
+We relied on the existing infrastructure with very few changes.
 Now we want to create an extension that will require us to add additional database migrations, models, controllers, and views.

 * Rails Generators
 * Migrations